 Please RSVP for the orientation/s you would like to attend by clicking on the link/s below.

 Orientations are held at the ACC offices in Suite 200 on the 2nd floor of 925 South Niagara Street Denver, CO, 80224.

 If you have any questions about getting involved as a volunteer or the ACC, please contact the Volunteer Coordination Staff at email@example.com.

 ACC WELCOME WALKS

-ACC welcomes new friends to learn about our work, tour our programs in action, and sample our We Baked This products.
+ACC welcomes new friends to learn about our work and tour our programs in action.
 During this session you'll hear about the history of ACC, the basics of refugee resettlement, and about ACC's work of welcoming refugees into our community.
 You'll meet with ACC's Managing Director and meet several refugees participating in our programs.

 ACC's Welcome Walks take place on the 4th Thursday monthly from 12:00-1:00 p.m.